 By Sherrill St. Germain

-A: Rebalancing is the process of reviewing your portfolio on a regular basis to make sure that, over time, it continues to suit your financial goals, risk tolerance, and risk capacity.
-Chances are it will involve selling certain assets, often those that are doing well, and buying others, probably those currently not doing so great.
+Rebalancing is the process of reviewing your portfolio on a regular basis to make sure that, over time, it continues to suit your financial goals, risk tolerance, and risk capacity.
+Most rebalancing acts involve selling some assets, often those that are doing well, and buying others, probably those currently not doing so great.
 Because this feels counterintuitive, many investors are reluctant to rebalance.
-But, much like the spring yard cleanup many of us tackle at this time of year, there are several reasons why rebalancing is important and necessary.
+But, much like the spring yard cleanup many of us tackle at this time of year, rebalancing is important and necessary.
+Here's why:

 1) Environments evolve.

 The Joneses next door take down a stand of pine trees, and suddenly your shade garden is in full sun.
 The hostas and astilbes that used to thrive are no longer suited to the location, and begin to show signs of distress.
 So it is with portfolios.
 As your kids near college age or you near retirement, the growth-oriented asset mix that used to be just right now begins to feel uncomfortably volatile.
 Or maybe, after gaining some experience investing, you're comfortable with the idea of taking on more risk in hopes of generating a higher rate of return.
 When this happens, it's time to rebalance.